-If you are undergoing fertility treatment and have heard of Preimplantation Genetic Screening (PGS), you may be wondering what it is and if it’s something that might be beneficial to you.
+If you are undergoing fertility treatment and have heard of Preimplantation Genetic Screening (PGS), you may be wondering what it is and if it’s something that might be beneficial for you.
 If you’re doing In Vitro Fertilization (IVF) that does not include Preimplantation Genetic Screening, embryos are chosen primarily on their visual quality (morphology).
 This does not distinguish chromosomally normal embryos from chromosomally abnormal embryos.
-IVF cycles that do include Preimplantation Genetic Screening help select chromosomally normal embryos for future transfer.s.
-PGS improves success rates of transfers and helps patients achieve successful pregnancies and a healthy babies.
-This is why talking to your doctor about PGS might be something you may want to consider.
+IVF cycles that do include Preimplantation Genetic Screening help select chromosomally normal embryos for future transfers.
+PGS improves success rates of transfers and helps patients achieve successful pregnancies and a healthy baby.
+Therefore talking to your doctor about PGS might be something you may want to consider.

-With Preimplantation Genetic Screening, a biopsy is typically taken at blastocyst stage which is usually achieved at day five or day six of embryonic development..
-Embryologists perform embryo biopsies by removing 2-10 cells out of the 100-200 cell blastocyst.
+With Preimplantation Genetic Screening, a biopsy is typically taken at blastocyst stage which is usually achieved at day five or day six of embryo development.
+Embryologists perform embryo biopsies by removing 4-6 cells out of the 100-200 cell blastocyst.
 The biopsy is then sent to a lab for Preimplantation Genetic Screening analysis.
-Typically the embryos are frozen and remain at the fertility clinic while the biopsies are analyzed at the lab.
+Typically, the embryos are frozen and remain at the fertility clinic while the biopsies are analyzed at the lab.

 If there is any deviation from the typical 46 chromosomes, the embryo is diagnosed as abnormal or aneuploid.
 If the embryo is considered aneuploid, that means there are one or more missing or extra chromosomes.
-Each chromosome contains thousands of genes which instruct the embryo or fetus how to make proteins.
 If an embryo has a missing or extra chromosome it is likely to result in a failed implantation, miscarriage, or a pregnancy affected with a chromosomal syndrome.